 Employee Retention Tools

 The first Employee Retention tools I want to look at is using the DISC assessments to improve job satisfaction.
 We get the picture, and we understand that to get better job satisfaction, we truly do need to understand our employees better.
 We must learn and understand their unique qualities to have better job satisfaction to adapt ourselves to them.
 What they're what are their individual needs?
 What are their unique wants?
 Their strengths?
 Their avoidance areas?
 Motivators, rewards?
 What are their preferred environments?
 What are their fears?
 What do they need in a manager?
 The list of questions goes on!
-It sounds like a lot to learn, and you are actually right, but that's why we use DISC and the FinxS assessments to give us information about our people in a way that first of all makes sense but is actually usable to us.
+It sounds like a lot to learn, and you are actually right, but that's why we use DISC and the FinxS assessments to provide team profiling and information about our people in a way that first of all makes sense but is actually usable to us.

 For my own personal use, just the DISC methodology alone and knowing about the four primary DISC personality types helps me understand an employee, such as how they interact and their stress levels.
 If you can actually do an assessment, this yields the best knowledge of your employees because it can really get down to the unique traits.